miralandlabs/mars-coin/README.md

-# Mars app derived from and credited to Ore app
+# Mars coin web app derived from and credited to Ore app